E-commerce Website Design | 32 Min Read

 (iii) Choice of Payment

 Every payment gateway should provide customers with the option to choose their mode of payment at their convenience.
 It could be debit/credit card, net banking, mobile wallets, UPI, or other prevalent payment modes.

 As apparent that online transactions are crucial for every trade unit in the market, the gateway providing smooth and swift merchant onboarding are also vital.
 Moreover, the option processing and set-up fees and rates should be affordable for every merchant.

 Since the world has become a global village, interconnectivity runs thanks to the internet and digitalisation profoundly; therefore, the gateway must support multi-currency transactions.

 Although it isn’t necessary for establishments from GCC to be PCI compliant, it is highly recommended for the long run.

-The charges for a particular payment gateway adopted depends on the following aspects:-
+The charges for a particular payment gateway adopted depend on the following aspects:-

 The next in line for a popular payment gateway in GCC is Paytabs.
 It was developed in Saudi Arabia to serve SMEs in the MENA (the Middle East and North Africa) region.
 It offers services at a recurrent fee of USD 49.99 uniformly across the globe.
 Moreover, the fee for initial set-up is free with no extra monthly fee either.
 After that, the price per transaction is 2.85%, with an additional exchange cost of USD 0.27 per transaction and is subject to a USD 49.99 minimum transaction fee.
 Further, the set-up charge is around USD 250 and an exchange cost of 1.00%.